sqlkit-dev/sqlkit/readme.md

 # sqlkit

-**sqlkit** is a lightweight and expressive SQL query builder and repository layer for TypeScript with PostgreSQL support.
+**sqlkit** is a zero-dependency lightweight and expressive SQL query builder and repository layer for TypeScript with PostgreSQL support.

 ---